Huntington, West Virginia: 21st century

-Southern Airways Flight 932

-On November 14, 1970, a chartered Southern Airways McDonnell-Douglas DC-9 jet transporting 75 Marshall University football players, coaches, staff, and supporters crashed just short of the Tri-State Airport in adjoining Ceredo, West Virginia.
-Everyone on board was killed.

-The story was dramatized in the Warner Bros. motion picture We Are Marshall, starring Matthew McConaughey and Matthew Fox.
-The film was released locally on December 12, 2006, and nationally on December 22, 2006.
-The movie depicts the aftermath of the aviation disaster for the families and university.
+Geography

+Huntington is located in the southwestern corner of West Virginia, on the border with Ohio, on the southern bank of the Ohio River, at the confluence with the Guyandotte River.
+The city lies at 38°25′9.30″N 82°26′42.55″W (38.4192496, -82.4451540), with an elevation of 564 ft above sea level.
+According to the United States Census Bureau, the city has an area of 18.461 sqmi, of which 16.219 sqmi is land and 2.242 sqmi is water.
+The Guyandotte River joins the Ohio River about 5 mi east of downtown.
+Huntington fills the roughly three-mile wide flood plain of the south bank of the Ohio River for eighty square blocks and portions of the hills to the immediate south and southeast.

+Most of the city lies within Cabell County, of which it is the county seat, although the westernmost portion, mainly the neighborhood of Westmoreland, lies in Wayne County.
+Modern day Huntington is commonly divided into four main sections.
+The north–south divider is the CSX railroad tracks, while the east/west divider is First Street.

+The Huntington–Ashland metropolitan area is sometimes called KYOWVA, an acronym that refers to the three states that make up the region, (Kentucky, Ohio, and West Virginia).
+As of the 2020 census, the Huntington Metro Area is the largest in West Virginia with a population of 376,155.
+Huntington is combined with Charleston, the state capital, as the Huntington-Charleston TV market, the 81st-largest in the nation.

+Huntington is within Southern Appalachia, thus influenced by Appalachian Culture, Southern culture.
+It is often referred to as one of the northernmost cities in the South.
+The city lies within the ecoregion of the Western Allegheny Plateau.

 Climate

-Because of its position in the westernmost and lowest area of the state, the city is on the northern limits of a humid subtropical climate (Köppen Cfa), unlike the "highlands" of West Virginia, which are in the Allegheny Mountains and the Appalachian Mountains.
+Because of its position in the westernmost and lowest area of the state, the city is on the northern limits of a humid subtropical climate (Köppen Cfa), unlike the "highlands" of West Virginia, which have a snowy humid continental climate.
 This location gives the city an even four seasons, with each season beginning around the calendar date.
-Huntington is made humid by the Ohio River, but summers are not as hot as they are further south and west.
-Snowfall generally falls in moderate amounts, accumulating an average 19.8 in seasonally, and the greatest 24-hour fall was 21.1 in during the March 1993 Storm of the Century.
-Each year on average, 24 days reach 90 °F and 16–17 days stay below freezing.
+Huntington is made humid by the Ohio River, but summers are not as hot as further south and west.
+Snow generally falls in moderate amounts, accumulating an average 19.8 in seasonally, and the greatest 24-hour fall was 21.1 in during the March 1993 Storm of the Century.
+Each year on average, 24 afternoons reach 90 °F and 16–17 afternoons stay below freezing.
 The highest recorded temperature was 108 °F on July 28, 1930, and the lowest was -24 °F on February 9, 1899.